Rapid City Arts Council Staff

 Education Director Melissa Nelson grew up in Rapid City, but only recently moved back home.
 She has her Bachelor of Arts with a major in Comprehensive Art from Chadron State College along with a minor in Marketing and a Master's in Education.
 She also received a teaching certificate in K-12 Art from Arizona State University.
 She has 4 years of management experience and several years of experience in teaching art.
 Melissa's main goal is to bring art education to elementary students and to encourage the youth to find their future in art and how it can open creative career opportunities.
 She looks forward to meeting with the educational leaders in the community to build programs that fit our communities plans and needs.
 She believes we all play an essential part in supporting the arts in education. |

-Marketing Director Maggie Jean Wince has called Rapid City home all her life.
+Marketing Director Maggie has called Rapid City home all her life.
 It's where she first fell in love with art.
 She spent a brief time in Oklahoma for college, where she graduated with a Media Design and Strategy degree from Oklahoma Wesleyan University.
 Maggie now employs her talents as the Marketing Director at the Rapid City Arts Council.
-Her passion is storytelling and ensuring the Black Hills community knows all the incredible opportunities to enjoy art right here in this town.
+Her passion is storytelling and ensuring the Black Hills community knows all the incredible opportunities to enjoy art right here in our community.
 Maggie enjoys life by reading good books, gardening in her backyard, being outdoors, and surrounding herself with friends and family.
-Maggie and her girlfriend have two cats named Pepper and Tofu, a 17-year-old puppy named Daisy, and Leonardo DiGeckio (Lenny), a leopard gecko. |
+Maggie and her wife have two cats named Pepper and Tofu, a puppy named Belly, and a leopard gecko named Lenny. |

 JEANNIE LARSON